awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 For those who are bothered about the exponential algorithmic complexity of nub, let's recreate our efficient (albeit nongeneric) Go solution in Haskell.

-Nub requires the elements of the list to be instances of the Eq typeclass, that is why it performs soo poorly.
-If we are stricter and require the elements to be instances of Ord typclass, as is the case with Go's maps indices, we can write a more efficient function, which pretty much does the same thing as the Go code snippet above - puts the list elements to a map and then converts back to a list:
+Nub requires the elements of the list to be instances of the Eq typeclass, that is why it performs so poorly.
+If we are stricter and require the elements to be instances of Ord typeclass, as is the case with Go's maps indices, we can write a more efficient function, which pretty much does the same thing as the Go code snippet above - puts the list elements to a map and then converts back to a list:

 {% highlight haskell %}
 import qualified Data.Map as M